advice

 Holiday Menu | Layout and Typography by Jill B Gilbert, Graphic Designer and Amateur Chef

-3. Freelancing is Not a hobby
+3. Freelancing is NOT a hobby

 Treat freelance graphic design work as a business, not a hobby.
 Set up a studio or office where you you can work without distractions.
 Whether or not you work from home, have regular office hours—on your own schedule.
 Just make time to communicate with clients on their schedules.

-4. Develop a Business Plan
+4. Develop a business plan

 Once you have a few clients and know what you’d like to do, make a simple business plan.
 This is especially important if you want to get a small business loan, apply for a grant, or obtain business credit.
 Have someone review your plan and provide feedback before you finalize the plan.